-Plan Metric Corporate Office Business Units Earnings Earnings before interest and taxes less: • Restructuring costs; • Non-recurring items; and • Impact of significant acquisitions/divestitures Free Cash Flow Consolidated net cash flow p expenditures (as reported in reconciliation of cash flow to the 2013 Annual Report on For Internal measure based on: • Net cash; less • Capital expenditures; • Adjusted for the net cash flow impact of restructuring and other costs and non-recurring items ANNUAL INCENTIVE (in millions) Cash flow from operating activities Less: capital expenditures Free cash flow 2004(2) \$3,596 \$795 \$2,801 2011 \$6,460 \$929 \$5,531 2013 \$7,505 \$1,688 \$5,817 Net Income UTC net income attributable 2013 Annual Report on Form eowners (as re ported in the Internal measure consisting of each business unit's respective share of UTC net income attributable to common shareowners, with adjustments for the net income impact of restructuring and other costs and non-recurring items LONG-TERM Earnings Per Share Diluted earnings per share (a is reported in the 2013 Annual Report on Form 10-К) INCENTIVE Total Shareowner Return Total investment return of Common Stock between two points in time, using a trailing 60-day average, calculated to account for share orice appreciation and reinvested dividends (1) All performance measures (2) 2004 amounts have not be e performance of continuing opera discontinued operations. ions, unless otherv vise noted.
+Plan Metric Corporate Office е Business Units Earnings Net income, as d efined bel ow Earnings before interest and taxes less: Restructuring costs; Non-recurring items; and Impact of significant acquisitions/divestitures ANNUAL INCENTIVE Free Cash Flow Consolidated net cash flow provided by operating activities, less capital expenditures (as reported in the 2013 Annual Report on Form 10-K).
+The reconciliation of cash flow to free cash flow is as follows: (in millions) 2004(2) 2011 2013 Cash flow from \$3,596 \$6,460 \$7,505 operating activities Less: capital \$795 \$929 \$1,688 expenditures \$795 \$929 \$1,688 2013 \$7,505 Internal measure based on: Net cash; less Capital expenditures; Adjusted for the net cash flow impact of restructuring and other costs and non-recurring items Net Income Free cash flow \$2,801 \$5.531 \$5.817 UTC net income attributable to common shareowners (as reported in the 2013 Annual Report on Form 10-K) Internal measure consisting of each business unit's respective share of UTC net income attributable to common shareowners, with adjustments for the net income impact of restructuring and other costs and non-recurring items LONG-TERM INCENTIVE Earnings Per Share Total Shareowner Return Diluted earnings per share (as repor 2013 Annual Report on Form 10-K) tween two points in time, using a trailing 60-day average, calculated to account for share price

+(1)All performance measures are based on the performance of continuing operations, unless otherwise noted.
+(2)2004 amounts have not been restated for discontinued operations.